Azerbaijan Carpet Museum, Azərbaycan - Things to Do in Azerbaijan Carpet Museum

 Top Things to Do in Azerbaijan Carpet Museum

-Explore this fascinating Zoroastrian fire temple located in Surakhani, where natural gas flames have burned continuously for centuries.
-The pentagonal complex features cells where fire-worshipping pilgrims once lived and practiced their ancient rituals.
-The site offers unique insights into Azerbaijan's pre-Islamic religious heritage and the region's natural gas phenomena.
+Visit this fascinating Zoroastrian fire temple where natural gas flames have burned for centuries, attracting pilgrims from India and Persia.
+The pentagonal complex features cells where hermit monks once lived and provides insight into Azerbaijan's fire-worshipping heritage.

 Stroll Along Baku Boulevard